 Professional-grade.
 Excellent coverage, consistent batch-to-batch, great levelling.
 This is what most contractors spec for standard residential work.
 Clients get a noticeably better finish.

 Benjamin Moore's flagship.
-One-coat coverage on most repaints, exceptional washability, Colour Lock technology for deep colours.
+Exceptional hide, washability, and Colour Lock technology for deep colours.
 This is what you spec for high-end clients, dramatic colour changes, or kitchens and bathrooms where durability matters.

 Most clients don't know the difference between paint grades.
 Your job is to explain it simply:

-"I use Benjamin Moore products — they're the best I've found for consistent results.
+"I use Benjamin Moore products.
+They're the best I've found for consistent results.
 I can spec three options depending on your budget and how long you want this to last.
-The better the paint, the fewer coats, the better the finish, and the longer before you need to repaint."
+The better the paint, the better the hide, the better the finish, and the longer before you need to repaint."

-That's it.
-You're not upselling — you're educating.
+You're not upselling.
+You're educating.
 Clients who understand the value will choose up.
 Clients who don't will choose the entry level, and that's fine too.

 We're open weekdays from 7am, which means you can pick up product before most job sites start.
 Call ahead if you need a large order ready: 250-833-1410.